Understanding the Dynamics of DNNs Using Graph Modularity: Experiments

-\cref{fig:ResNet} and \cref{fig:VGG} show the modularity curves on a family of VGGs and ResNets, from which we can obtain a common but inspiring phenomenon.
-Specifically, the modularity roughly tends to increase on various datasets (CIFAR-10, CIFAR-100 and ImageNet50) as the layer goes deeper.
-This indicates that the connections within the community gradually strengthen in the dynamic graph, i.e., the samples in the same community (category) tend to connect with each other.
-In other words, the growth of modularity quantitatively reflects the process of class separation in the feature representations inside the DNNs.
-Besides, the tendency of modularity curves is consistent with the observation of \cite{alain2016understanding}, which utilizes linear classifier probes to measure how suitable the feature representations at every layer are for classification.
-In this sense, our modularity metric can provide a quantitative measurement for the cross-layer transition of feature representations compared to previous works~\cite{wang2018visualizing, DBLP:conf/eccv/ZeilerF14}.
-Moreover, we repeat the above experiments using Pearson correlation coefficient instead of cosine similarity on CIFAR-10 and CIFAR-100 with VGGs.
-The same phenomenon can be observed in Appendix Figure 1, which indicates that our dynamic graphs construction approach is able to extend to other similarity metrics.
+\item[$\bullet$] On the same dataset, the frequency of degradation and plateau existing in the modularity curve gradually increases as models get deeper.
+Specifically, the modularity curve gradually reaches a plateau on CIFAR-10 and CIFAR-100 at the deep layer as VGG gets deeper.
+Compared to VGGs, the modularity curve of ResNets descends, reaches a plateau, or rises very slowly mostly happening in the repeatable layers. \item[$\bullet$] According to the modularity curves of VGG16 and VGG19, we can see that as the complexity of the dataset increases, the plateau gradually disappears. \end{itemize}

-Through further analysis, we find that the modularity curve descends or reaches a plateau at some layers.
-We will analyze these phenomena in \cref{Locating the Redundant Layers in DNNs}.
+Since previous works~\cite{wang2018visualizing,DBLP:conf/eccv/ZeilerF14} have shown that shallow layers extract general features while deep layers learn more specifically.
+Hence, feature representations of the same category are more similar in deep layers than in shallow layers, which can be seen in \cref{fig:t-SNE visualization}.
+Therefore, the samples in the same community (category) tend to connect with each other, i.e., the modularity increases as the layer goes deeper.
+In this sense, the growth of modularity quantitatively reflects the process of class separation in feature representations inside the DNNs.
+Besides, the tendency of modularity is consistent with the observation of \cite{alain2016understanding}, which utilizes linear classifier probes to measure how suitable the feature representations at every layer are for classification.
+Compared to \cite{alain2016understanding} that requires training a linear classifier for each layer, our modularity provides a more convenient and effective tool to understand the dynamics of DNNs.